eth-cscs/COSMA/README.md

 ```
 The flags have the following meaning:

-- `m`: number of rows of matrices `A` and `C`
+- `-m (--m_dimension)`: number of rows of matrices `A` and `C`

-- `n`: number of columns of matrices `B` and `C`
+- `-n (--n_dimension)`: number of columns of matrices `B` and `C`

-- `k`: number of columns of matrix `A` and rows of matrix `B`
+- `-k (--k_dimension)`: number of columns of matrix `A` and rows of matrix `B`

-- `P`: number of processors (i.e. ranks)
+- `-P (--processors)`: number of processors (i.e. ranks)

-- `s (optional)`: string of triplets divided by comma defining the splitting strategy.
+- `-s (--steps, optional)`: string of triplets divided by comma defining the splitting strategy.
 Each triplet defines one step of the algorithm.
 The first character in the triplet defines whether it is BFS (b) or DFS (d) step.
 The second character defines the dimension that is splitted in this step.
 The third parameter is an integer which defines the divisor.
 This parameter can be omitted.
 In that case the default strategy will be used.

+- `-L (--memory, optional)`: memory limit, describes how many elements at most each rank can own.
+If not set, infinite memory will be assume and the default strategy will only consist of parallel (BFS) steps.

-- `t (optional)`: if this flag is present, then ranks might be relabelled such that the ranks which communicate are physically closer to each other.
+- `-t (--topology, optional)`: if this flag is present, then ranks might be relabelled such that the ranks which communicate are physically closer to each other.
 This flag therefore determines whether the topology is communication-aware.

-- `M (optional)`: memory constraint, describes how many elements at most can each rank own.
-If not set, infinite memory will be assume and the default strategy will only consist of parallel (BFS) steps.

 In addition to this miniapp, after compilation, in the same directory (./build/miniapp/) there will be an executable called `carma-statistics` which simulates the algorithm (without actually computing the matrix multiplication) in order to get the total volume of the communication, the maximum volume of computation done in a single branch and the maximum required buffer size that the algorithm requires.